sswam/allemande/doc/guide.md

 ## Advanced Mode

+To show a few extra buttons (marked \* below), press Alt/Option or swipe the input field on mobile.
+Do it again to hide them.

-To get back to simple mode, press Alt/Option or swipe the input field on mobile, then press <i class="bi-lightbulb-fill"></i>.
+To get back to simple mode, first show the extra buttons, then press <i class="bi-lightbulb-fill"></i> at the bottom right.

-Many buttons slightly differently to shift, ctrl, and alt/option click; experiment to find out!
+Many buttons react differently to shift, ctrl, and Alt/Option click; experiment to find out!

 | Component | Description |
 |-----------|-------------|